Dear Ms. Vicki,

 I believe that you are in shock and numb.
 You can't believe that your husband just walked out the door after you have given him so much.
 Please allow me to give you an additional gut check: He is gone and I'm pretty certain he won't be coming back.

 The military helps to move a marriage along through the years because the service member has long work hours, trainings, schools, deployments, etc. to hide the problems in the marriage.
-Then retirement happens for the service member, and for him or her it's like a breath of fresh air.
+Then retirement happens for the service member, and for them it's like a breath of fresh air.
 It's a new beginning and a time to release everything they believe has been holding them back.

 Now, I am in no way saying that you are a bad person, a bad mother or a bad wife.
 I believe you did sacrifice everything for your marriage and your children.
 But there were undoubtedly problems along the way that didn't get addressed, and now your husband doesn't want to solve them with you.